 - Students who are re-enrolling following a break of at least one fall or spring semester

-It is imperative that UT Arlington students who fall into one of the categories above and who plan to enroll for Fall 2013, or Spring 2014 be vaccinated as soon as possible.
+It is imperative that UT Arlington students who fall into one of the categories above and who plan to enroll for Summer 2014, Fall 2014, or Spring 2015 be vaccinated as soon as possible.
 Under the law, college students must have received the vaccine within the past five years.
 Proof of inoculation is required 10 days before the start of the semester as the vaccine is considered effective several days after it is administered.
 Limited exemptions are specified in state law.

 UT Arlington has contracted with Magnus Health SMR to collect student vaccination records, verify the documents, and maintain the records in compliance with federal privacy laws.
 When you log in to your Magnus Health SMR account, you will be able to upload your proof of vaccination.

 UT Arlington asks students to submit proof of vaccination to Magnus Health SMR, to ensure that documents are processed in time to comply with the law.
 In addition, if you are required to receive the vaccination and are offered campus housing accommodations, you must comply with the meningitis vaccination requirements at least 10 days from a housing contract offer or 10 days before move in, whichever is earliest.